CodeAtCode/Glossary/README.txt

 * Fix: Search support
 * Feature: Option to disable public archive for the Glossary taxonomy
 * Feature: Option to limit the excerpt by words
+* Feature: Filter to change the regular expression `glossary-regex`

 = 1.1.2 =